keu/docs/archived_software_docs/version-0.27/cli-install-windows-10.md

 Once you finish this installation, open a new WSL session, using the distro shell or Windows Terminal.
 You can now run `docker run hello-world` through your WSL instance to ensure everything works as expected.

-**Last thing**: Whenever you run Docker-compose up, you'll want to make sure you navigate to the `/c/Users/name/dev/myapplication` first, otherwise your volume won't work.
+**Last thing**: Whenever you run docker compose up, you'll want to make sure you navigate to the `/c/Users/name/dev/myapplication` first, otherwise your volume won't work.
 In other words, never access `/mnt/c` directly.

 ### Step 2.
 CLI Install